Wei Cai School of Pharmaceutical Science Hunan University of Medicine Changsha (China)

 Internal Medicine, Kobe University Graduate School of Medicine.
 His present research field

 is clinical pharmacology in cancer pharmacotherapy.
 He has published more than 40

 scientific publications and has 1 patent.
 Dr. Fujita is currently the Executive Guest Editor of

 this journal (Current Drug Metabolism).

-R. Nakov Tsaritsa Yoanna University Hospital Sofia (Bulgaria)
+Radislav Ventsislavov Nakov Department of Gastroenterology Tsaritsa Yoanna University Hospital Sofia (Bulgaria)

 Dr. Nakov is a consultant gastroenterologist at Tsaritsa Yoanna